R4zar0x/sea-battle/README.md

-# This is a project by 2 developers.
 # This will be a "Sea Battle" game
+This is a project by 2 developers.
-# You will play it ONLINE!
+You will play it ONLINE!
-# Wait, it will be ready soon!
+Wait, it will be ready soon!
-# Thank you, goodbye
+Thank you, <3